pydoit/doit/doc/tasks.rst

 command line selection
 ^^^^^^^^^^^^^^^^^^^^^^^

 From the command line you can control which tasks are going to be execute by passing its task name.
+Any number of tasks can be passed as positional arguments.

 .. code-block:: console